The Norwegian Church Endowment – Ovf

 Real property and estate development

-Ovf is working with a portfolio of 50-60 property development prospects, including a few real estate developments.
+Ovf is working with a substantial portfolio of property development prospects, including a few real estate developments.
 The main purpose of the property development is to regulate the sites before selling them.
 Some major sites, in high value areas, are to be developed and kept with a view to further increasing the fund’s annual operational cash flow.
 Many of the projects are to be transferred (sold) to Clemens Eiendom, Ovf’s wholly owned subsidiary.

 Clemens Eiendom is a real estate company which is engaged in commercial development of Ovf’s properties.
 Clemens Eiendom is also the manager of Ovf’s commercial real estate properties.